avneet007/cardgame/README.md

-# This is a card flip game designed to learn the javascript.
+# This is a card flip game designed to learn javascript.